Corona treatment

 Verner Eisby, a Danish engineer, the inventor of corona treatment.

-Corona treatment (sometimes referred to as air plasma) is a surface modification technique that uses a low temperature corona discharge plasma to impart changes in the properties of a surface.
+Corona treatment (sometimes referred to as air plasma) is a surface modification technique that uses a low-temperature corona discharge plasma to impart changes in the properties of a surface.
 The corona plasma is generated by the application of high voltage to an electrode that has a sharp tip.
 The plasma forms at the tip.
 A linear array of electrodes is often used to create a curtain of corona plasma.
 Materials such as plastics, cloth, or paper may be passed through the corona plasma curtain in order to change the surface energy of the material.
 All materials have an inherent surface energy.
-Surface treatment systems are available for virtually any surface format including dimensional objects, sheets and roll goods that are handled in a web format.
+Surface treatment systems are available for virtually any surface format, including dimensional objects, sheets and roll goods that are handled in a web format.
 Corona treatment is a widely used surface treatment method in the plastic film, extrusion, and converting industries.

 History

 The corona treatment was invented by the Danish engineer Verner Eisby in 1951.
-Eisby had been asked by one of his customers if he could find a solution which would make it possible to print on plastic.
+Eisby had been asked by one of his customers if he could find a solution that would make it possible to print on plastic.

 Eisby found that there were already a couple of ways to accomplish this.
 One was a gas flame method and the other was a spark generating method, both of which were crude and uncontrollable and did not produce a homogeneous product.
-Eisby came up with the theory that a high frequency corona discharge would provide both a more efficient and controllable method to treat the surface.
+Eisby came up with the theory that a high-frequency corona discharge would provide both a more efficient and controllable method to treat the surface.
 Exhaustive experiments proved him to be correct.
 Eisby's company, Vetaphone, obtained patent rights for the new corona treatment system.